 Transurban is currently working with the New South Wales government to reform its toll road network in the state, following an independent review produced for the state.

-You can read the full Four Corners report and interactive graphics here.
+You can read the full Four Corners report, its interactive graphics and its methodology here.

 Jordan Mulach